 This selection is designed to change the appearance of the view and also to find the appropriate table on the top left corner.

 This selection enables to change the font both in the master timetable and timetables linked to it.

 Selects the default font used in all elements of this view, except the master timetable on top left.

 Selects the font used in the master timetable on top left.

 This selection includes all commands that you can use to change the appearance of the cells in the master timetable.
 Selecting too many options can make master timetable look too cluttered, but selecting too few options may sometimes show less useful information than required.
 In most cases, selecting the default (factory setting) options are most appropriate when considering the timetable cell size limitations.

 Indicators are the numbers in brackets ([+2],[-3]) that give the user additional background information about the desirability of the permissible cells and the degree of difficulty of forbidden cells.
 If this option is not selected, the numbers are not shown.
-For instance, [-1] on the (red) cell where you cannot schedule lectures indicates that there exists one timetable which prevents scheduling, whereas [+2] on the (green) cell where you can schedule a lecture indicates that you can reduce the total number of by 2.
+For instance, [-1] on the (red) cell where you cannot schedule periods indicates that there exists one timetable which prevents scheduling, whereas [+2] on the (green) cell where you can schedule a period indicates that you can reduce the total number of by 2.

 If this option is selected and you have manually scheduled a room for the current cell, it is indicated by the letter min the bottom left corner of the cell.
 See more about manual room selection in Tools|Select rooms manually.